AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Proof of Financial Responsibility

-Whether or not you purchased car insurance or its alternatives in Virginia and New Hampshire, you’ll need to have proof of financial responsibility if you get stopped while driving.
-This can be done by showing your insurance card.
+Whether or not you purchase car insurance or its alternatives in New Hampshire, you’ll need to have proof of financial responsibility if you get stopped while driving.
+This can include your insurance card.
 In all states except for New Mexico, you can show digital versions of your insurance card on your mobile phone.

-Drivers in Virginia and New Hampshire who choose not to purchase auto insurance must demonstrate that they paid the Uninsured Motor Vehicle Fee or the Motor Vehicle Financial Responsibility Requirements, respectively.
-Drivers should be sure to receive a certificate to show proof of financial responsibility in either state.
+Drivers in New Hampshire who choose not to purchase auto insurance must demonstrate that they satisfy the Motor Vehicle Financial Responsibility Requirements.
+Drivers should be sure to receive a certificate to show proof of financial responsibility.

 Pros and Cons of Having Insurance